abhithube/chatterbox-microservices/README.md

 ## Deployment

-The client application is deployed on Vercel as a static site.
-The microservices are deployed onto a DigitalOcean Kubernetes cluster.
-The services are sitting behind a DO load balancer provisioned by an NGINX Ingress controller.
+The client application is deployed on an S3 bucket as a static site, behind a Cloudfront distribution.
+The microservices are deployed onto a ECS cluster behind an ELB load balancer.

-## Orchestration

-Each service has its own Dockerfile, configured with a multi-stage build process to allow for lightweight images and quicker rebuilds.
-Kubernetes was chosen as the orchestration solution.
-Each service has its own Kubernetes _deployment_ and _service_ resources.
-An _ingress_ resource configures round robin routing and handles SSL/TLS termination.
-General application configuration is stored in _config maps_, and sensitive config is stored in _secrets_.

-## CI/CD
+### CI/CD

 Each service is tested and deployed independently.
 GitHub Actions is the CI/CD tool of choice.
 The CI process begins with a pull request to the main branch, where changes to a particular microservice directory will trigger its corresponding GitHub workflow.
-The workflow will compile the TypeScript and ES6+ code to vanilla JavaScript and then execute the Jest suite of unit and integration tests.
+The workflow will compile the TypeScript and ES6+ code to production JavaScript.
 The pull request can be merged if all workflows succeed, which will trigger the same workflow on the main branch in order to ensure that the final version of the code that will be pushed into production has been verified.
 Once these workflows pass, the CD workflows will take over.
-The deployment workflow will build a Docker image from the microservice, push it to Docker Hub, and update the appropriate Kubernetes deployment on DigitalOcean.
-If any Kubernetes manifests in the _k8s_ directory have been modified, a separate workflow will apply them to the cluster.
+The deployment workflow will build a Docker image for each microservice, push it to the AWS image repository, and update the appropriate ECS deployment.